WordPress/openverse/rfcs/20220217-visual_regression_testing.md

         - If possible, create a shared action that can be re-used between all the Playwright based test workflows.
 - [ ] Write a script to generate `pixelmatch` diffs from failed test results in the `test-results` folder created my Playwright.
     - **Contingent on `jest-image-snapshot` not being able to be used**
+- [ ] Write a new GitHub workflow to generate supplemental PRs with updated snapshots whenever there are outdated snapshots.
+- [ ] Write a new GitHub workflow to generate the snapshot diffs and upload them as a comment in the PR with snapshot changes.
 - [ ] Create a scheduled GitHub action to clean the repository history of snapshot images older than a month in age outside of the `main` branch.
     - I tried searching for prior art here and there isn't much aside from how to completely remove a directory or file from history (usually because something illegal or secret was committed).
 I think `git filter-branch` is perfect for this though:
     ```bash